benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 Having grown up in Ludwigshafen am Rhein, I grew up having a huge, impressive, ugly and mostly deserted railway station at the edge of our medium-sized city.

+&nbsp;

 It was built in 1969 to replace the existing station, which due to being a terminus, became impractical and outdated.
 Additionally, the rising city of Ludwigshafen wanted to have a representative station, part of it's plan of a modern city called [Projekt Visitenkarte](https://de.wikipedia.org/wiki/Projekt_Visitenkarte).